konaraddi/offset/README.md

 * Carbon sequestration

 [According to the NYTimes](https://www.nytimes.com/2019/07/24/climate/nyt-climate-newsletter-carbon-offsets.html), it can cost just $3.30 to offset one ton of carbon.
-There's some websites that let you purchase carbon offsets (e.g. carbonfund.org) but very few people know about them and fewer contribute to them.
+There's some websites that let you purchase carbon offsets (e.g. carbonfund.org) but very few people know about them and even fewer contribute to them.

 **What if there was a passive, easy way for all of us to offset our carbon footprints?**